How many points do Middlesbrough need to clinch a Championship play-off spot

-How many points do MIddlesbrough, Nottingham Forest, Sheffield United, Blackburn Rovers, Huddersfield Town, Luton Town and Millwall need to reach the Championship play-offs based on recent history
+The Championship play-off race: How many points do Middlesbrough, Nottingham Forest, Sheffield United, Blackburn Rovers, Huddersfield Town, Luton Town and Millwall need to reach the top six based on recent history

 It was a disappointing result for Middlesbrough as they slipped to what could be a crucial defeat against Hull City at the Riverside.